National Trust Sutton Hoo will be gradually revealing the new Sutton Hoo experience this year as they complete a multi-million pound project.

-The Heritage Lottery Funded project will enable the National Trust to create an experience that helps visitors discover more about this internationally significant site and how its stories have captured the imaginations of people the world over.
+The National Lottery Heritage Funded project will enable the National Trust to create an experience that helps visitors discover more about this internationally significant site and how its stories have captured the imaginations of people the world over.

-Tranmer House, the former home of Edith Pretty who instigated the dig that would lead to the discoveries, will be transformed with a new exhibition exploring a timeline of multiple discoveries and the ongoing research at this and other archaeological sites.
+Tranmer House, the former home of Edith Pretty, will be transformed with a new exhibition exploring the people and stories behind the Sutton Hoo discovery.

 It's such an exciting time!
 Make sure National Trust Sutton Hoo is on your list of places to visit for 2019!
 See website for more information, updates and news about the transformation.

 National Trust Sutton Hoo